htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     specified by ``EVENT_LOG``) will be locked before being written to.
     When ``False``, HTCondor does not lock the file before writing.

+``EVENT_LOG_FORMAT_OPTIONS`` :index:`EVENT_LOG_FORMAT_OPTIONS`
+    A list of case-insensitive keywords that control formatting of the log events and of timestamps for the log specified by ``EVENT_LOG``.
+Use zero or one of the following formatting options:

+    ``XML``
+        Log events in XML format.
+This has the same effect ``EVENT_LOG_USE_XML`` below

+    ``JSON``
+        Log events in JSON format.
+This conflicts with ``EVENT_LOG_USE_XML`` below

+    And zero or more of the following option flags:

+    ``UTC``
+        Log event timestamps as Universal Coordinated Time.
+The time value will be printed with a timezone value of Z to indicate that times are UTC.

+    ``ISO_DATE``
+        Log event timestamps in ISO 8601 format.
+This format includes a 4 digit year and is printed in a way that makes sorting by date easier.

+    ``SUB_SECOND``
+        Include fractional seconds in event timestamps.

+    ``LEGACY``
+        Set all time formatting flags to be compatible with older versions of HTCondor.

+    All of the above options are case-insensitive, and can be preceeded by a ! to invert their meaning, so configuring ``!UTC, !ISO_DATE, !SUB_SECOND`` gives the same result as configuring ``LEGACY``.

 ``EVENT_LOG_USE_XML`` :index:`EVENT_LOG_USE_XML`
     A boolean value that defaults to ``False``.
 When ``True``, events are logged in XML format.
 If ``EVENT_LOG`` is not defined, this